-Are you looking to save money but not sure where to start?
-Then you’ve come to the right place.
+Do you want to save money but you’re not sure where to start?
+Follow some of these easy tips to get the ball rolling!

 It’s so easy to get bogged down with grand ideas of saving and feel overwhelmed with the options available.
 By the end of the month, you realise you’ve spent all of your spare time researching ways to save money that you haven’t saved a single cent!

 Most of the ideas below aren’t about depriving yourself of anything, they’re just ways to do things differently with the ultimate outcome of saving money.
 By making a few simple adjustments to your lifestyle, you can easily reduce your monthly outgoings.

 Your expenses will generally fall into two categories;

 Items that you need to spend money on – Think bills (rent/mortgage, power, insurance, water etc), food and transport (car or public transport costs to get to work).

 Optional items – Things that aren’t really necessary; new clothes, Netflix subscriptions, a large phone plan, large internet plan etc.

 Take some time to jot down your expenses and divide them up into the two categories.
 This makes it much easier to look at each item on the two lists and decide where you can make your savings.
 You may find that you can cut out some of the optional items altogether.